 QUARTZ KITCHEN WORKTOPS

 When it comes to choosing kitchen worktops there are a number of materials to choose from.
-Whilst natural stones such as granite still remain one of the most popular choices for kitchen worktops, in recent years Quartz kitchen worktops have become an increasingly popular contender.
+Whilst natural stone, such as in granite worktops, still remains one of the most popular choices for kitchen and bathroom worktops, in recent years kitchen worktops have become an increasingly popular contender.

 WHY QUARTZ WORKTOPS?

-Engineered quartz stone provides some of the most durable and practical surfaces available.
+Quartz countertops are one of the most durable and practical surfaces available.
 Renowned for its unique beauty, the manufacturing of quartz stone blends together approximately 93% natural quartz stone along with other granites, mirror chips, colour pigments and resins to form a totally sealed and polished surface.
-The specific composition, pattern and colour of the stone are all devised in the manufacturing process and can differ with different manufacturers – giving you a much wider choice in colours than other natural stones such as granite or marble, and a depth of finish that cannot be produced in other solid surface materials such as corian.
+The specific composition, pattern and colour of the stone are all devised in the manufacturing process and can differ with different manufacturers – giving you a much wider choice in colours than other natural stones such as granite or marble worktops, and a depth of finish that cannot be produced in other solid surface materials.

 There are only a small number of drawbacks to consider when looking at quartz stone.
 Firstly, whilst other natural stones such as granite are highly resistant to weathering, if exposed to natural sunlight, quartz stone can start to fade in colour.
 It is also heavier than granite, and so would need to be installed by professionals.